Cyang18/conf-chat/README.md

-# Peer-to-Peer Chat Application
+# Peer-to-Peer Chat System

 ## Overview
-This is a simple peer-to-peer chat application implemented using Python's `socket` and `threading` modules.
+This is a simple peer-to-peer chat system implemented using Python's `socket` and `threading` modules.
 It allows users to connect to multiple peers, send public messages, and send private messages to specific users.
 The application features multi-threaded communication to handle incoming messages and connections simultaneously.

 ## Features
 - **Send Messages to All Peers:** Broadcast messages to all connected peers.